 The DPRU will be focusing on the ‘Economic Opportunities of Plant Biomass’, looking at economic complexity and economic development, through concepts such as product space(s) for fibrous plants, and opportunities for diversification.
 DPRU Director Prof Haroon Bhorat is project leader: “Poverty reduction requires a process of sustained economic growth.
 Economic growth, in one conception of it, is the process of building complexity through the accumulation of capabilities.
 A better understanding of the determinants and constraints to economic development through the complexity lens, lies at the heart of this multi-disciplinary programme.”

 In light of the Community of Practice being a trans-disciplinary research undertaking, the DPRU is working with a number of researchers across other faculties in UCT (see here)

 - Faculty of Law and The Mineral Law in Africa research unit – Prof. Hanri Mostert; Herman Meyer; Prof Alexander Paterson.

-While we are tasked with the economic complexity element, Mineral Law in Africa and Minerals to Metal (M2M) will be tasked with responsible mine waste management, education, Limpopo Platform etc.; Center for Bioprocesses and Engineering Research (CeBER) will focus on minewater and agriculture and synthetic soil (re-purposing mine waste); and Future Water will be tasked with sustainable sanitation, wastewater biorefineries and MineCare.
+While we are tasked with the economic complexity element, Mineral Law in Africa and Minerals to Metal (M2M) will be tasked with responsible mine waste management, education, Limpopo Platform etc.; Center for Bioprocesses and Engineering Research (CeBER) will focus on waste biorefineries, productivity of fibrous crops, minewater and agriculture and fabricated soil (re-purposing mine waste); and Future Water will be tasked with sustainable sanitation, wastewater biorefineries and MineCare.